Too hot to handle? Enjoying wines with Asian food

 Britain’s favourite dish is often said to be Chicken Tikka Masala.
 There is no doubting our love of Asian food, particularly those cuisines from India, China and Thailand.

-Unlike in Europe, wine was never produced nor consumed in quantity in Asia, so a tradition of wine and food matching never arose there.
+Unlike winemaking in Europe, Asia has never produced nor consumed in quantity, so a tradition of wine and food matching never arose there.
 Even now, home-grown Chinese and Indian winemaking is still in its infancy.
 Partnering wine with Asian food is harder than with western cuisine.
 Names, dishes and ingredients may be unfamiliar.
 And it is well known that ingredients such as chilli, ginger and tamarind are not wine-friendly.
 Nonetheless, it is possible to enjoy wine with Asian food, especially when it majors on subtlety and complexity rather than sheer heat.

 So here are some suggestions as to which styles of wine are likely to be most successful with Asian food.
 Drinking beer is rightly a good and popular option, but it doesn’t have to be the only one!